fortunejs/fortune/README.md

 See the [plugins page](http://fortune.js.org/plugins/) for more details.

-## Transform Functions
+## Input and Output Hooks

-Transform functions isolate business logic, and are part of what makes the interface reusable across different protocols.
-An input and output transform function may be defined per record type.
-Transform functions accept at least two arguments, the `context` object, the `record`, and optionally the `update` object for an `update` request.
-The method of an input transform may be any method except `find`, and an output transform may be applied on all methods.
+I/O hooks isolate business logic, and are part of what makes the interface reusable across different protocols.
+An input and output hook function may be defined per record type.
+Hook functions accept at least two arguments, the `context` object, the `record`, and optionally the `update` object for an `update` request.
+The method of an input hook may be any method except `find`, and an output hook may be applied on all methods.

-The return value of an input transform function determines what gets persisted, and it is safe to mutate any of its arguments.
-It may return either the value or a Promise, or throw an error.
+An input hook function may optionally return or resolve a value to determine what gets persisted, and it is safe to mutate any of its arguments.
 The returned or resolved value must be the record if it's a create request, the update if it's an update request, or anything (or simply `null`) if it's a delete request.
-For example, an input transform function for a record may look like this:
+For example, an input hook function for a record may look like this:

 ```js
 function input (context, record, update) {